Trademark

 Trademark registration with the United States Patent and Trademark Office confers a number of benefits to the registrant in addition to those described above:

-- Constitutes nationwide constructive notice to others the registrant owns the trademark
+• Constitutes nationwide constructive notice to others of the registrant’s claim of ownership in the trademark

-- Allows the registrant to potentially recover treble damages, attorneys fees, and other remedies
+• Allows the registrant to potentially recover treble damages, attorney fees, and other remedies

-- After five years, the registered trademark becomes "incontestable"; the exclusive right to use the mark is conclusively established in the registrant.
+• After five years, the registered trademark may become "incontestable"; the exclusive right to use the mark may be conclusively established in the registrant, subject to certain statutory defenses